apache/incubator-kie-tools/s2i/README.md

 Images are grouped by the runtime that will run the binaries and the OS level

-## Centos 7

 ## Quarkus

-### kogito-quarkus-centos-s2i
+### kogito-quarkus-ubi8-s2i

 Builder image that is responsible for building the project with Apache Maven and generate native image using GraalVM/SubstrateVM

-Image location: quay.io/kiegroup/kogito-quarkus-centos-s2i:latest
+Image location: quay.io/kiegroup/kogito-quarkus-ubi8-s2i:latest

-For more details have a look at [README.md](modules/kogito-quarkus-centos-s2i/README.md)
+For more details have a look at [README.md](modules/kogito-quarkus-ubi8-s2i/README.md)

-### kogito-quarkus-centos
+### kogito-quarkus-ubi8

 Runtime image that is responsible for just running the binaries taken from the builder image.
 That approach is giving small and compact image that does not not carry on any of the build tools or artefacts (like local maven repository).

-Image location: quay.io/kiegroup/kogito-quarkus-centos:latest
+Image location: quay.io/kiegroup/kogito-quarkus-ubi8:latest

-For more details have a look at [README.md](kogito-quarkus-centos/README.md)
+For more details have a look at [README.md](kogito-quarkus-ubi8/README.md)

 ## SpringBoot

-### kogito-springboot-centos-s2i
+### kogito-springboot-ubi8-s2i

 Builder image that is responsible for building the project with Apache Maven and generate fat jar.

-Image location: quay.io/kiegroup/kogito-springboot-centos-s2i:latest
+Image location: quay.io/kiegroup/kogito-springboot-ubi8-s2i:latest

-For more details have a look at [README.md](kogito-springboot-centos-s2i/README.md)
+For more details have a look at [README.md](kogito-springboot-ubi8-s2i/README.md)

-### kogito-springboot-centos
+### kogito-springboot-ubi8

 Runtime image that is responsible for just running the fat jar taken from the builder image.
 It has JRE installed on the container to allow java executable.
 That approach is giving small and compact image that does not not carry on any of the build tools or artefacts (like local maven repository).

-Image location: quay.io/kiegroup/kogito-springboot-centos:latest
+Image location: quay.io/kiegroup/kogito-springboot-ubi8:latest

-For more details have a look at [README.md](kogito-springboot-centos/README.md)
+For more details have a look at [README.md](kogito-springboot-ubi8/README.md)

 # Supported source structure